You are here: Home page > Home life > Electric toothbrushes

 Electric toothbrushes

 Do your friends reach for the sunglasses when you smile?
 If not, maybe it's time you invested in an electric toothbrush.
-These battery powered teeth scrubbers move their heads back and forth up to 7000 times a minute, shifting twice as much plaque (rotting, sugary food debris) as ordinary, manual toothbrushes.
+These battery powered teeth scrubbers move their heads back and forth thousands of times a minute, shifting twice as much plaque (rotting, sugary food debris) as ordinary, manual toothbrushes.
 That's called good oral hygiene and it means you won't have to go to the dentist quite so often.
 The cleaner you keep your teeth (and the gums that support them), the longer they'll last you.
 Just remember, once your adult teeth are gone, you don't get replacements!
 Ever wondered how an electric toothbrush works?
 Let's take a closer look!

 Photo: The manufacturers would love us all to buy expensive sonic toothbrushes like this, but do they get your teeth as clean as ordinary electric toothbrushes and manual brushing?